 Of course, I didn’t actually say any of that (you read the part about her snapping me like a twig, right?), and we all simply exchanged awkward pleasantries before she showed us to our canvas lodge for the next three nights.

-Initial impressions of the outside of the lodge were, well, disappointment mixed with terror (you need to understand that we were deep into the woods, where no one would hear our screams, and about the spend three nights in what looked like a large abandoned tent some boy scouts last camped in thirty years ago, yet their bodies were never found).
+Initial impressions of the outside of the lodge were, well, disappointment mixed with terror (you need to understand that we were deep into the woods, where no one would hear our screams, and about to spend three nights in what looked like a large abandoned tent some boy scouts last camped in thirty years ago, yet their bodies were never found).

 Inside, however, we were pleasantly surprised, as there was a kitchen area, a double bedroom (of sorts), and bunk beds for the boys.
 There was also a proper toilet, which allayed some of my fears (but ultimately, later on in our stay, added some new ones) and a ‘fridge’ which was essentially a wooden box with some frozen hot water bottles inside to keep everything cool – for around eighteen minutes.